 - The Counseling Center promotes a healthy and inclusive community through relationship-building, education, crisis intervention, and support.

-- Disability Support Services' mission is to provide students with disabilities the equal opportunity to participate in all Loyola programs and activities.
+- Disability and Accessibility Services' mission is to provide students with disabilities the equal opportunity to participate in all Loyola programs and activities.

 - The staff coordinates accommodations and supports so students can learn, lead, and serve in a diverse and changing world.
 This is achieved by the development, administration, and coordination of programs and services, which eliminate barriers of any type (e.g., physical, programmatic, attitudinal, or electronic).